 Our Strength, Our Story, Our Success: Advancing Aboriginal Leadership

-The Aboriginal Staff Forum is a professional development, wellbeing and cultural event for Aboriginal employees in South Australia’s public sector.
+On Wednesday 6 and Thursday 7 August, the 2025 Aboriginal Staff Forum was held as a professional development, wellbeing and cultural celebration event for Aboriginal employees in South Australia’s public sector.

-Designed for all Aboriginal employees, the forum will support participants to engage through collaboration, relationship building, cultural activities and connection.
+Designed for Aboriginal employees at all levels, the forum supported participants to engage through collaboration, relationship building, cultural activities and connection.

-Access interactive sessions, learn from colleagues, build relationships and acquire tools to support your professional development and help navigate your way through work-life balance.
+Attendees accessed interactive sessions, learned from colleagues, built relationships and acquired tools to support their professional development and help navigate work-life balance.

-You will hear from public sector leaders in panel discussions and engage in breakout sessions facilitated by a dynamic selection of Aboriginal professionals.
+Participants heard from public sector leaders in panel discussions and engaged in breakout sessions facilitated by experienced professionals from across the sector.

-The forum will also include speakers from Super SA, Indigenous Business Australia (IBA) and Smart (salary sacrifice) to provide information on how these services may be able to support Aboriginal employees.
+The forum also featured speakers from Super SA, Indigenous Business Australia (IBA) and Smart (salary sacrifice), who provided information on how these services can support Aboriginal employees.

 Learn about our speakers